joangoma/ap2-cinebus/README.md

 ## Getting started

-The project is divided in the following parts:
+The project is divided into the following parts:
 - `billboard.py`: retrieves and processes the data from Sensacine related to films, projections and cinemas
 - `buses.py`: downloads the data from the AMB website and generates a graph with th bus stops of Barcelona
 - `city.py`: merges the buses graph with a graph of Barcelona and contains the functions needed to find the shortest path between two coordinates.